johannesulf/dsigma/README.md

 ## Generative AI

 Generative AI was used to search for potential bugs in the code and to improve the documentation by finding typos and suggesting minor rewrites.
-No part of the actual ``dsigma`` code was written entirely or in parts by AI.
+No part of the ``dsigma`` code itself was written entirely or in parts by AI.